LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-DoNotRageQuit.md

 But as someone who has been a disability support worker who has come across some dangerous and highly stressful behaviors I can with no doubt assure you need but two things to help you survive.
 Resilience and understanding.
 I will tell you a bit about my background.

 I did odd jobs but support work was really were I started to build... not so much a career, but a behavior.
 I built grit.
 Resilience.
 I had to run from some of my clients and get the retirement village manager to calm them down.
 Their behavior deescalated overtime by upping their medication as per doctor's orders.
-No matter how well I tried to do my job it was just part of who they were and in their state I doubt I could help behave the same way.
+No matter how well I tried to do my job it was just part of who they were and in their state, I would likely behave the same way.

 It was something I thought I was prepared for though, knowing previous support workers had been assaulted.